-Echo Trail - West
+Echo Trail - west

 This loop trail heading west from the picnic/beach area follows the lakeshore briefly and then ascends to a wooded trail overlooking Echo Lake.
 Splendid sunrise vistas await the early morning hiker.

-This handicapped accessible pier has a paved trail leading out to a "T"-shaped platform pier.
+This accessible pier has a paved trail leading out to a "T"-shaped platform pier.
 This is a great spot for kids and adults alike to cast or bobber fish for sunfish, bass or crappies.
 You may also be surprised by a hungry northern pike or a big largemouth bass for which the lake is known.

-Echo Trail - East
+Echo Trail - east

 This trail heads east from picnic/beach area and hugs the north shore of Echo Lake shoreline while offering good shoreline fishing for panfish.
 Playful otters and loons frequent this area and are often visible to the quiet hiker.

 This public boat ramp provides excellent access for smaller to medium sized watercraft and also is the staging site for the park's boat, canoe, and kayak rentals.
 Please stop at park office to check out and rent a boat.
 (This is one of the best fall color areas in the park with excellent reflections and early morning fog.)